tenox7/wrp/README.md

 1. [Download a WRP binary](https://github.com/tenox7/wrp/releases/) and run it on a machine that will become your WRP server.
 2. Point your legacy browser to `http://address:port` of WRP server.
 Do not set or use it as a "Proxy Server" (yet).
-3. Type a search string or a http/https URL and click GO.
+3. Type a search string or a http/https URL and click Go.
 4. Adjust your screen width/height/scale/#colors to fit in your old browser.
 5. Scroll web page by clicking on the in-image scroll bar.
 6. Do not use client browser history-back, instead use Bk WRP button.